 - fast and easy installation;

-Types of Flat Roof Membranes: Built-Up, Synthetic Rubber and Single-ply Options
+Types of Flat Roof Membranes: Built-Up, Synthetic Rubber, and Single-ply Options

 US Roofers commonly work with several types of membrane roofing systems.
-Membranes differ in raw materials, installation method, ‘roofing pie’ and frame requirements.
+Membranes differ in raw materials, installation method, ‘roofing pie’, and frame requirements.

 4. Polyvinyl Chloride membrane roofs (abbreviated name – PVC roofs).
 PVC roof membranes are reinforced single-layer membranes.

 One of the main pros of the material is its immunity to bacterial growth.
-It is quite durable.
-To add, PVC is a chemically stable material, but it can still be hazardous to both people and the environment.
+It is durable.
+To add, PVC is a chemically stable material, but it can still be hazardous to people and the environment.

 Roof Membrane Installation Tips